Azure/azure-sdk-tools/tools/test-proxy/scripts/transition-scripts/README.md

 - Creation of the assets.json file in the `sdk/attestation` directory.
   - If `-InitialPush $true` has not been set, the script stops here and exits.
-- A temp directory is created and the test-proxy's CLI restore is called on the current assets.json.
-Since there's nothing there, it'll just initialize an empty assets directory.
+- test-proxy's CLI restore is called on the current assets.json.
+Since there's nothing there, it'll just initialize an empty assets directory under the `.assets` directory under repo root.
 - The recordings are moved from their initial directories within the language repo into a temp directory that was created in the previous step.
   - The relative paths from root are preserved.
   - For example, the recordings for `C:/src/azure-sdk-for-python/sdk/tables` live in the `azure-data-tables/tests/recordings` subdirectory and in the target repository they'll live in `python/sdk/tables/azure-data-tables/tests/recordings`.
 All the azure-sdk supported languages will leverage [Azure/azure-sdk-assets](https://github.com/Azure/azure-sdk-assets), so adding a prefix to the output path `python` ensures that these recordings can live alongside others in the assets repo.